 Participants in the activities of Tuiscint na Talún should be aware of the following:

 The purpose of Tuiscint na Talún

 Tuiscint na Talún is dedicated to cultivating decolonial approaches to Land and ancestral (re)connection on the island(s) of Ireland.

 Tuiscint na Talún creates spaces for people to consider and challenge many of the dominant thought patterns, philosophies, and assumptions that underpin modern society in Ireland.
-Through this prism we explore radical alternatives grounded in the knowledges and wisdoms of Indigenous peoples, and other global liberatory knowledges and practices.
+Through this prism we explore radical alternatives grounded in the knowledges of Gaelic culture, the scholarship and activisms of Indigenous peoples, and other global liberatory knowledges and practices.